rust-vmm/seccompiler/README.md

 It’s interesting to note that installing the filter does not take ownership or invalidate the BPF program, thanks to the kernel which performs a `copy_from_user` on the program before installing it.
-This is why `BpfMap` entries map to `Arc<BpfProgram>`, so that they can be shared across threads of the same category, avoiding copies.

 ## Seccomp best practices